 Creating a public share link in Diary

-Users who have a member role or higher can create public share links for media in dscout projects by using the “Share” button.
+Users who have a member role or higher can create public share links for media in dscout projects by clicking the "Share" icon displayed on media.

 - Click into an individual entry.